 My mother did make sure that I went to Latin American schools for three years.
 I did realize at an early age that there was big world beyond the borders of the US.
 My mother was determined that I learn Spanish.
 I spent fourth grade studying at Colegio Schönthal in Caracas, Venezuela.
 I studied at Colegio Claret a Venezuelan school for fifth grade.
-I studied at a public school in Argentina for seventh grade.
-I also I also spent a year in the Sierra Madre of Mexico when I was three.
+I studied at a public school (Escuela Emilio Lamarca) in Buenos Aires, Argentina for seventh grade.
+I also spent a year in the Sierra Madre of Mexico when I was three.
 I spent summers in Peru with my mother’s family.
 I do speak, read and write Spanish fluently thanks to my mother’s efforts.

 My mother and father were connected to very different intellectual traditions but from both of them I gained an enduring belief and love in the intellectual method for figuring out problems both cosmic and mundane.
 I was lucky enough to graduate from an excellent high school, East Lansing High School.
 One of the alumni of East Lansing High School is Larry Page: CEO and co-founder of Google Inc.

-I got my bachelor’s and teaching certification from Michigan State University in East Lansing Michigan and did not go straight on to get a Master and Doctorate and then become a professor as my parents expected.
+I got my bachelor’s and teaching certification from Michigan State University in East Lansing Michigan but did not go straight on to get a Masters and Doctorate and then become a professor as my parents expected.
 I felt that I needed some life experience above and beyond going to school.
-With my brand new teaching certificate, a brand new wife, a 20-year car and 200 dollars in savings I drove to Texas from Michigan.
+I taught English as a Second Language to refugees from SE Asia including the Vietnamese boat people and Cuban Mariel boatlift for one year at Tri-City/Ser-Jobs For Progress Inc. I saved some money and with my brand new teaching certificate, a brand new wife and a 20-year old car, I drove to Texas from Michigan.
 At the time the Texas economy was booming and teaching jobs abounded.
 Michigan was the rust belt and teachers were being laid off.
 I could justify my move on economic grounds but in truth it was time to hit the open highway like so many young Americans before me.
 I am sure Bukowski would have approved and asked to have a beer in Texas for him.
 Borges probably would have asked some question like “Are you looking for a job or yourself?”
 Both views have their place.